jphouminh71/CSCI4448-ObjectOrientedProgramming/README.md

 2. Each step of the algorithm is represented by a method
 3. Ecapsulates the details of most steps in the subclasses.

+Templates are used to encapsulate algorithm implementations.

+* Defines the skeleton of an algorithm without changing the algirhtms structure
+* Each step of the algorith mis represented by a method
+* Encapsualtes the details of the general steps.
+The special steps are abstracted for the subclasses to implement

+We try to make steps of an algorithm more abstract and specified its structure in the superclass.

+You will see the Template method used a lot for creating design frameworks.
+The framework will speicfy how something should be done and framework adopters can provide implementations of their own.

+**Template vs Strategy**: Template focuses on ecapsulating specific steps of algorithsm where strategy focuses on encapsulating entirely different algorithms.

 <br>

 ## Iterator Pattern